-"It's been fun to be with such a friendly group and to exchange ideas with them about the great writers.
+"It's been fun to be with such a friendly group and to exchange think of a more interesting way ideas with them about the great writers.
 This rubbing of minds together is an exhilerating experience.
-We don't always agree, but we disagree amiably -Lakewoodite who now lives at gain new viewpoints that keep us resilient and young-thinking.
+We don't always agree, but we disagree amiably -Lakewoodite who now lives at gain new viewpoints that keep